 When asked to respond to such critics, McKinnon says, “McWho?
 We have no idea who they are.
 We can’t compare ourselves to a company we don’t know.”

 Mr. Charlie’s, unlike McDonald’s, pays its employees above minimum wage and doesn’t benefit from government subsidies of animal products since the vegan fast-food restaurant doesn’t sell animal meat or dairy products.
-Despite critics, Angelenos continue lining up day after day, showcasing customers are willing to pay more to support livable wages and hiring models that benefit—not exploit—the most marginalized.
+Despite critics, patrons continue lining up day after day, showcasing customers are willing to pay more to support livable wages and hiring models that benefit—not exploit—the most marginalized.

 Through Mr. Charlie’s, McKinnon and co-founders Charlie Kim and Aaron Haxton aim to create a welcoming, joyful environment that seeks to, quite literally, turn frowns upside down, and their bright red burger boxes emblazoned with golden frowns are a bold reminder of their mission.